Linear NMR in the polar phase of $^3$He in aerogel

 The inverse transformation is needed if one need to calculate the actual distribution of magnetization.

 \image{h}{per_sol}{Fig.~3.
 An example of the calculated texture and the spin wave in 1D soliton structures.
-Black curves correspond to an infinite soliton, blue and purple ones correspond to periodic structures with same and alternating soliton orientations.
-The distance between solitons is $D=4\xi_D$. {\bf (a)} Texture~$\alpha(x)$. {\bf (b)} Potential for a real-value wave~$\bar s_+$.
-Energy levels for all three textures are the same, $\lambda=-1$. {\bf (c)} The real-value wave~$\bar s_+$.
-Note, that phase of the actual magnetization~$s_+$ rotates by~$\pi$ across each soliton in the direction determined by the soliton orientation.
-One can check that the total magnetization~$|\int s_+\,dx|$ for both waves is non-zero. {\bf (d)} Distribution of the amplitude and phase of the actual magnetization~$s_+ = \bar s_+ \exp(-i\alpha)$. } \imagew{t}{calc_text1}{Fig.~4.
-An example of the calculated texture and the spin wave in the soliton between two half-quantum vortices. {\bf (a)} The calculation grid made of 4696 cells covers one-forth of the whole area $(8\times8)\,\xi_D$ with two vortices separated by $D=7\,\xi_D$.
+Black curves correspond to a single soliton, blue and purple ones correspond to periodic structures with same and alternating soliton orientations and periods $D=4\bar\xi$. {\bf (a)} Texture,~$\alpha(x)$. {\bf (b)} Potential for a real-value wave~$\bar s_+$.
+Energy levels for all three textures are the same, $\lambda=-1$. {\bf (c)} The real-value wave~$\bar s_+$. {\bf (d)} Distribution of the amplitude and phase of the actual magnetization~$s_+ = \bar s_+ \exp(-i\alpha)$.
+In all three cases the total magnetization~$|\int s_+\,dx|$ is non-zero. } \imagew{t}{calc_text1}{Fig.~4.
+An example of the calculated texture and the spin wave in the soliton between two half-quantum vortices. {\bf (a)} The calculation grid made of 4696 cells covers one-forth of the whole area $(8\times8)\,\bar\xi$ with two vortices separated by $D=3.5\,\bar\xi$.
 Density of the grid is chosen according with gradients of the texture, it is higher near vortices. {\bf (b)} Calculated value of $\alpha$.
 One can see a smooth rotation by $\pi$ in the soliton between vortices and $\pi$ jump on the other side of vortices where phase also changes by~$\pi$. {\bf (c)} The calculated real-value wave~$\bar s_+$. }